django-cms/django-cms-mgmt/tech-committee/tasks-and-decisions-log.md

 [ℹ️ See here for the live version](https://hackmd.io/ddhvq_aqS6my9gwhLddyPg)

-## Friday 23.10.2020 (WiP, upcoming Meeting)
+## Friday 30.10.2020 (WiP, upcoming Meeting)
 #### Agenda Points
 <small>TBD in in the first 5 min of the meeting</small>

 1. add new entry for next meeting from template
 1. Guest intro
+3. Varia: further points raised by Tech Committee members
+    - ...
+5. news & updates for dCA MarCom
+6. review log entry together, approve and post

+#### Tasks
+- [ ] Nicolai to give Narender an intro into workgroups and how to contribute
+- [ ] take a decision regarding the fate of AAA and BBB (epic issues to be completed by Andrew) - do we want to have them on our roadmap?
+If yes, please name the workgroups.
+- [ ] Nicolai to organize leaders for workgroups
+- [ ] Nicolai to get roadmaps for each workgroup from the workgroup leaders
+- [ ] Nicolai to build an overall django CMS ecosystem roadmap based on the workgroup roadmaps with the following big picture
+   - django CMS v4 Community Release
+   - headless django CMS (tentative / proposal)
+- [ ] Nicolai to create a workgroup and add team members to it: Iacopo about get_translatable_content enquiry: https://github.com/django-cms/django-cms/commit/b1d1d50fac1532dfa650fe7ea2dfa8e85727fec0 - (add Andrew for django CMS 4 vision, also ask Paulo)

+## Friday 23.10.2020

+#### Agenda Points
+<small>TBD in in the first 5 min of the meeting</small>

+1. add new entry for next meeting from template
+1. Guest intro
     - Narender
-1. Varia: further points raised by Tech Committee members
+1. Varia - further points raised by Tech Committee members
-    - Go or No Go: Release 3.8.0
+    - Go or No Go: Release 3.8.0 (Victor has it in production on several websites)
     - Review of Assignment: Andrew and Nicolai to look at and clarify left-over PRs and propose workgroups from them
     - Review of Assignment: Mario presents proposal for mid-/long-term roadmap (features / improvements) for publication on the website (for marcom / Nicolai)
     - django CMS 4 workgroup setup & announcement
-    - Update Iacopo regarding get_translatable_content enquiry: https://github.com/django-cms/django-cms/commit/b1d1d50fac1532dfa650fe7ea2dfa8e85727fec0
+    - Update Iacopo about get_translatable_content enquiry: https://github.com/django-cms/django-cms/commit/b1d1d50fac1532dfa650fe7ea2dfa8e85727fec0 - Nicolai to create a workgroup and add team members to it
-1. news & updates for dCA MarCom
+1. news & updates for dCA MarCom (Board / Community)
+   - django CMS 3.8
+   - Workgroups
-1. review log entry together, approve and post
+3. review log entry together, approve and post

+#### Decisions
+- decision to release 3.8.0 this Wednesday / Thursday, Angelo will do the release, Nicolai will do the blog post, Andrew will monitor SO / Discourse / Github Issues
+- Decision to close one outdated epic (an issue that reference other issues) on django-cms github.
+Andrew will close it.

 ## Friday 16.10.2020 (WiP, current Meeting)